bytesonus/juno/docs/COMMUNICATION-PROTOCOL.md

 # Communication protocol

 These are documented in JSON format for ease of reading.
-As of now, gotham only supports JSON formats.
+As of now, juno only supports JSON formats.
 We can, however, expand that to support MsgPack in the future, if throughput / encode-decode speed is an issue.

 ## Error response